slow-cooked beef pot roast soup with roasted vegetables and lemon crema

 - 2 bay leaves

-- Cut beef roast into 12 equal pieces; season with salt and pepper.
+- Cut beef Blade Chuck Roast into 12 equal pieces; season with salt and pepper.
 Heat 1 tablespoon olive oil in 12-inch nonstick skillet over medium heat until hot.
 Add half beef; brown evenly, about 4 minutes per side.
 Transfer beef to slow cooker; repeat with 1 tablespoon oil and remaining beef.

 - Add wine to skillet; cook 1 to 2 minutes until browned bits attached to skillet are dissolved.
 Pour wine mixture over beef in slow cooker.
 Top with chopped onions, potatoes, tomatoes, bell peppers, carrots, garlic, oregano and thyme.
 Add stock to slow cooker.
 Cover and cook HIGH for 6 hours or LOW FOR 8 HOURS or until beef is fork -tender.